 The “Inukchuk!” shout works with all of his other magical skills, too.
 He comes to the present day and is recruited by Vera Black’s JLE (Justice League Elite) along with his wife.
 The JLE was the JLA’s black ops team that skidded along the very edge of the whole good/bad thing.

-If you get a chance and can pick up the JLE limited series (twelve issues) by Joe Kelly, I recommend it highly.
+If you get a chance and can pick up the JLE limited series (twelve issues) by Joe Kelly, I highly recommend it.

 A group of unknown aliens were busy tinkering around in America’s past.
-Back in the 13th Century some took a whole bunch of the Anasazi Indian tribe and transplanted the Starhaven planet and then did their own special brand of genetic engineering on them… just because.
+Back in the 13th century, some took a whole bunch of the Anasazi Indian tribe, transplanted the Starhaven planet, and then did their own special brand of genetic engineering on them … just because.

 In his quest to create an interstellar justice force, R.J.
 Brand (the guy who organized the Legion of Superheroes) recruits Dawnstar for the Legion Academy.
 Incidentally, “Dawnstar” is her real name – it’s not a code name.
 She’s accepted to the Legion at age 16.

 She’s got two powers that are nothing to really write home about.
-She has a tracking sense (which I guess comes with every Native American in the DC Universe, apparently) and she can fly with her wings – which given the Legion issued flight ring makes that redundant.
-But then again, that’s typical of the Legions characters when you look at Ultra Boy.
+She has a tracking sense (which I guess comes with every Native American in the DC Universe, apparently) and she can fly with her wings – which, given the Legion-issued flight ring, makes that redundant.
+But then again, that’s typical of the Legion characters when you look at Ultra Boy.

-I don’t know what to make of this character as it seemed the writers wanted to have a Native American without her being an actual Native American.
-Was the message they wanted to convey that the white man has pushed the Indians past Alcatraz and got them all the way off planet?
+I don’t know what to make of this character, as it seemed the writers wanted to have a Native American without her being an actual Native American.
+Was the message they wanted to convey that the white man had pushed the Indians past Alcatraz and got them all the way off the planet?
 Why aren’t there reservations in the future?!!

 To make matters worse, one of the sources that I use to do some research on these characters didn’t even give her an entry within the DC Comics Encyclopedia.
-She not even listed within the Legion’s role sheet within that book.
+She is not even listed in the Legion’s role sheet within that book.